Dover officials blame ‘lengthy French border processes’ as travellers stuck for hours

 “She is tired and hasn’t eaten since yesterday lunchtime with no proper food provided, what you have made these kids endure isn’t acceptable.”

+The port’s chief executive Doug Bannister apologised for the delays, which he said had left up to 40 coaches waiting in queues overnight, but insisted that the backlog of coaches built up on Friday was being tackled, saying: “We’ve been processing really well this morning”.

+Stating that around 400 coaches were expected on Saturday after roughly the same number on Friday, he told Sky News: “Because we have only half the volume booked for tomorrow, given the speed with which we’re processing today, I’m anticipating that we should be back to normal operations overnight or into tomorrow morning”.

-Meanwhile, Sir Keir Starmer urged the government to “get a grip” of the situation at Dover.
+Labour leader Sir Keir Starmer urged the government to “get a grip” of the situation at Dover.

 “I really feel for people trying to get through Dover.
 There will have been families who have booked holidays and now they are frustrated yet again and I think the nature of the frustration will be ‘not again’.